coderplex-org/open-source/mentors-list.md

 # Mentors List

-This is the list of mentors from Hyderabad, who contribute to open-source projects and are willing to guide you to those contribute to those projects.
+This is the list of mentors from Hyderabad, who contribute to open-source projects and are willing to guide you to contribute to those projects.

 | Mentor Name  | Project Name | Technolgoies | Begineer Friendly | Email | WhatsApp | [Coderplex Chatroom](https://chat.coderplex.org)
 | ----- | ------- | ------------ | ------- | ------ | ----- | -------- |